Milos Entry Requirements

 Prohibited Items

-- Meat and dairy products from non-EU countries - strict restrictions due to animal health regulations
+- Meat and dairy from non-EU countries, strict EU sanitary rules

 Restricted Items